Last Updated on

 Either way, it needs to be fast.

 Page speed matters because Google says so.
-(Why yes, Google is always the answer.)
+(Yes, Google is always the answer.)

 Google has been saying that page speed matters for over a decade now.
-Way back in 2009 it launched its ‘Let’s make the web faster’ initiative which outlined Google co-founder Larry Page’s vision of “browsing the web as fast as turning the pages of a magazine.”
-Then, in 2010, Google made that vision, and page speed, an official must-have, when it proclaimed itself to be “obsessed with speed” and declared site speed (and as a result, page speed) as one of the signals used by its algorithm to rank pages.
+Way back in 2009 it launched its ‘Let’s make the web faster’ initiative.
+It outlined Google’s co-founder Larry Page’s vision of “browsing the web as fast as turning the pages of a magazine.”
+Then, in 2010, Google made that vision, and improved page speed load time, an official must-have, when it proclaimed itself to be “obsessed with speed” and declared site speed (and as a result, page speed) as one of the signals used by its algorithm to rank pages.
 In other words, websites with pages that load fast can expect to rank higher in the SERPs than those that are sluggish.
-Better ranking, more visitors, better business.
+Better ranking, more visitors, more business, and better ROI.

 Putting Google aside for a moment, page speed is also important to user experience.
 (Although user experience is important to Google, so really, we’re back at page speed is important to Google.
 Just saying.)
 If your webpages load slowly, your visitors aren’t going to stick around to watch the Internet equivalent of paint drying.
 Pages with a longer load time tend to have higher bounce rates, lower average time on page, and fewer conversions.
 Better speed, better user experience, better conversions, better business.